isabella232/advertising-cloud.en/help/user-guide/optimization.md

 <!-- For each of your placements and packages, you can choose an [optimization goal](optimization/optimization-goals.md).
 The available optimization goals includes preset options, such as "Lowest Cost per Click," and custom goals you've set up as objectives in Advertising Cloud Search. -->

 <!-- Clarify if need a page on power optimization and edit/delete this list accordingly. -->
-Within our platform we offer two types of optimization:
+Two types of optimization are available:

 * [Optimization Goals (Auto Optimization)](optimization/optimization-goals.md)
 * [Power Optimization ( Manual- Complete Control)](optimization/power-optimization.md)